Call Today! 888-234-8376

 Now with over 600,000 new stents a year, you can see how your condition could represent fertile ground for any company willing to loosen up on their underwriting guidelines!

-What are some of the things that the insurance companies are looking for when it comes to getting life insurance with a stent?
+What are some of the things that the insurance companies are looking for?

 When it comes to getting a “Standard” rate for life insurance with a stent in place, it really going to come down how many you have, and what, if any, was the triggering event that led to having the stent placed.